ivanov/kanten/README.md

 [ ] write some tests, with Travis and Coveralls badges in the readme?
 [ ] take a look at what @jlord accomplished with http://jlord.us/horizontal-web/ [ ] more has a way of listing multiple files
-[ ] respond to whinch and re-do the number of columns [ ] hide progress bar (perhaps on timeout after paging through)
+[ ] respond to sigwinch and re-do the number of columns [ ] hide progress bar (perhaps on timeout after paging through)